 Without a central integrated plantation management solution like Quarto, estate management requires multiple separate software on dedicated workstations.
-With Quarto, however, users can perform tasks on any laptop or tablet from their web browser, no installation required.
-These include accounts closing, worker checkroll processing, inventory management, production monitoring and reports generation.
+With Quarto, however, users can perform accounts closing, worker checkroll processing, inventory management, production monitoring and reports generation on any laptop or tablet from their web browser, no installation required.

 Future-proofing your business

 With legacy silo systems, performance degradation is a common problem as hardware and software become outdated.
-As the technology powering cloud systems becomes more powerful, users can instead expect improved performance over time.
-In addition, this results in long-term savings on hardware upgrades.
+As the technology powering cloud systems becomes more powerful, users can instead expect improved performance over time for long-term savings on hardware upgrades.

 Enterprise-wise data awareness and interconnectivity

 By integrating production data from estates into Quarto, management gain a big picture view of their entire operations in near-real time for more timely problem solving and long-term planning.

 With multiple redundancies, Quarto will continue working even in the event of equipment failure.
 Daily, weekly, and periodic backups are performed automatically to minimise data loss.
 Lastly, Quarto ensures that system users only have access to functions relevant to their duties to prevent records tampering.